aarato/kubernetes_secret_update/README.md

 ## Sample Declarative Configuration

-See the provided - *example_cronjob.yaml* - file as an example that runs the script everyday and updates the secret TLS certificate from an attached volume as long as the certificate has a later expiration date.
+See the provided - *example_cronjob.yaml* - file as an example that runs the script every Sunday and updates the secret TLS certificate from an attached volume as long as the certificate has a later expiration date.
 ```
 kubectl apply -f example_cronjob.yaml
 ```